olliw42/fastmavlink/README.md

 For instance, parsing a message for a MAVLink component with routing capabilities involves these discrete tasks:

 - parsing the received bytes into a working buffer, only considering the information in its header, mainly the len field (= very fast parsing)
-- checking if the message ID is known, checksum is ok, and determining the target IDs
+- checking if the message ID is known, if the checksum is ok, and determining the target IDs
-- forwarding the data in the working buffer to the proper links (no extra effort needed)
+- forwarding the data in the working buffer to the proper link(s) (no extra effort needed)
 - converting the data in the working buffer into a message structure holding the required and relevant information, which can be passed on to the component's message handler

-This ensures a most fast parsing and a minimal effort (= CPU time) for forwarding of known and unknown messages, and the proper design of the message structure minimizes the effort (= CPU time) for handling.
+This ensures a most fast parsing and a minimal effort (= CPU time) for forwarding of known and unknown messages, and the proper design of the message C structure minimizes the effort (= CPU time) for handling.
 The discrete tasks are represented by corresponding functions, namely `fmav_parse_to_frame_buf()`, `fmav_check_frame_buf()`, and `fmav_frame_buf_to_msg()`, which can be called in sequence when (and only when) needed.
 But also the higher-level functions `fmav_parse_and_check_to_frame_buf()` and `fmav_parse_to_msg_wbuf()` are available, which wrap these steps.
-One also can do it in one "big" step, and directly parse the received bytes into a message structure (i.e., the intermediate working buffer is not needed) with the function `fmav_parse_to_msg()`, which would be preferred then the working buffer content is not needed.
+One also can do it in one "big" step, and directly parse the received bytes into a message structure (i.e., the intermediate working buffer is not needed) with the function `fmav_parse_to_msg()`, which would be preferred when the working buffer content is not needed.

-In the following the discrete tasks shall be analyzed, as this should help much to understand the fabric of the fastMavlink library.
+In the following, the discrete tasks will be analyzed, as this should help much to understand the fabric of the fastMavlink library.

 ### Receiving/Parsing